ben-ryder/localful/README.md

 # Localful
+There are lots of tools to help you to develop local-first web apps, however these often require a fundermental shift in how you think about and build your apps, and how you store and manage data....

 A client toolkit and optional server for developing local-first web apps with versioned content, client-side encryption, cross-device sync and cloud storage.

 ## ❓ What is "versioned content"?